-Depreciation and amortization of property, plant and equipment and intangible assets are dependent upon estimates of useful lives, which are determined with the exercise of judgment.
+Property, plant and equipment and intangible assets (including goodwill) are reviewed for potential impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable and, in the case of goodwill, on an annual basis.
 The assessment of any impairment of property, plant and equipment and intangible assets is dependent upon estimates of recoverable amounts that take into account factors such as economic and market conditions and the useful lives of assets.